 You can try out Bitdefender for free on one MacOS or Android device.
 However, if you want antivirus protection for three, five, 10 devices or more, including Windows or iOS devices, you’ll need to cough up some money.
 That being said, we appreciate that Bitdefender has our backs on a free level, no matter how minimal.

 Bitdefender’s 30-day money-back guarantee ensures that when we cancelled our subscription within a month of testing, just to see what would happen, we got our money back.
 To get a refund, we simply had to contact their support team, and within five business days, the money reappeared in our account.
 However, we ended up signing up again, as we were happy with Bitdefender’s service, which brings us to our next point…

-Although cancelling with Bitdefender is pretty easy, we liked their software and don’t think you’ll want to.
+Although canceling with Bitdefender is pretty easy, we liked their software and don’t think you’ll want to cancel anyway.
 We’ll keep it short and sweet here, simply listing why we think it’s worth its prices.

 - Detected all five of the viruses we tested: A rarity, to put things likely, Bitdefender detected 100 percent of the five viruses we threw at it, some of which only a third of software detected!
 When it comes to the basics, Bitdefender has got it covered.

 - Low prices: We like that Bitdefender has options for one through 20 devices, as that meant lower prices at checkout when we only wanted protection for one device.